varvet/pundit/README.md

 [strong_parameters](https://github.com/rails/strong_parameters) gem),
 mass-assignment protection is handled in the controller.
 Pundit helps you permit different users to set different attributes.
 Don't forget to provide your policy an instance of object or a class so the correct policy is loaded.
+Alternatively, you can pass in a symbol identifying the policy to be loaded.

 ```ruby
 # app/policies/post_policy.rb